a11ywatch/kayle/fast_htmlcs/README.md

-# HTML_CodeSniffer
+# fast_htmlcs

-This fork is made for performance and accuracy.
+This fork of HTML_CodeSniffer for performance and accuracy.

-Todo:

-1. remove grunt and use ts.
-1. load only translations for the page and not the entire language pack.
-1. improve performance.
-1. add coverage base.

 ## What is HTML_CodeSniffer?